Skin Cancer Removal

 They usually appear as an irregular freckle or mole that changes in colour, size or shape over a period of months.
 They are often flat in appearance.
 If untreated they will spread to other parts of the body.
 If treated early more than 95% can be cured.

-TREAMENT OF MELANOMA – Surgery is the mainstay of melanoma treatment.
-At this time, surgery is the only known curative treatment for melanoma.
+TREATMENT OF MELANOMA – Surgery is the mainstay of melanoma treatment.
 Surgery is usually fairly aggressive and involves wide removal of the melanoma and pre-melanoma changes.
+For certain melanomas a ‘sentinel lymph node biopsy’ is sometimes also recommended.
+This provides very useful information on prognosis, follow-up and can determine funding access to certain new drug treatments.

-There are some exciting new chemotherapy drugs which have been shown to have some effect on melanoma cells, causing some reversal of the cancer process.
-Only time will tell whether they can be curative in some cases.
+There are some exciting new ‘chemotherapy’ type drugs which have been shown to have some effect on melanoma cells, causing some reversal and possibly cure in some cases.

 Three main groups of drugs are currently being investigated and showing some promise include